mitchray/ample/README.md

 <img src="https://github.com/mitchray/ample/assets/5735900/e2564e30-d7af-4fc8-b2e1-bbff93a3356e" width=800 alt="Ample screenshot" />

 ## Setting expectations
-- Ample is made for my own requirements, but have shared it publicly in case others also find it useful.
+- Ample is made for my own requirements in my spare time, but have shared it publicly in case others also find it useful.
 That means:
   - I'm the sole user of my Ampache server, so it's largely untested with multiple users
   - Transcoding is untested as I don't use it
-  - It is designed to be a zero-config drop-in companion to Ampache, not a complete replacement
+  - It is designed to be a zero-config drop-in companion to an existing Ampache server, not a complete replacement

 ## Demo
 [View demo](https://demo.ampache.dev/ample/) (might not be the latest version)